 Our Tiny House RV weighs 10,100 pounds when fully loaded.
 We tow with a Ford F-250 Diesel 4x4 and get between 8-10 mpg.
 We put 2,070 miles per month on our truck.
 That number includes ALL driving, not just towing.

 MAINTENANCE ON TRUCK:$294*

+This number is SUPER high!
 We had to replace a few parts in our truck, including the FICM, the alternator and two batteries.
 I can't say whether this is due to towing or not, because the 2006 Ford F-250s are known for these problems.
+Sigh.. that's life I guess.
 Hopefully this number will start to go down.

 TRUCK INSURANCE: $95

 We are insured through State Farm.
 We have liability coverage on our "tow load."

 TRUCK PAYMENT: $0